vlpakhomov/mipt-cpp/string/README.md

 - Implementation information hiding principle using access specifiers.
 - Idiomatic implementation class constructors (copy-and-swap idiom, member initializer list, only non-trivial actions in bogy).
 - Well-designed class, id est there are no friend, mutable and etc bad keyword.
+- Use sanitizers and valgrind for find memory bugs and undefined behaviour.
 - Following the idiomatic C++ style (not use C functions such as memset, use std toolkit).
 - Use clang-tidy linter for general static code analysis.
 - Use clang-format for reformat code following the Google C++ Code Style.